 Laird Thermal Systems Solution

-The Nextreme Value Chiller Series from Laird Thermal Systems offers reliable, cost-efficient temperature control of electron microscopes.
-Based on the design for the Nextreme Performance Chiller Series, the Value line offers the same ease of use, high reliability, and low maintenance features as the Performance Series but at a lower cost to provide a more competitive pricing of an OEM bundled solution.
-Most importantly, the Nextreme Value Chillers can be configured and engineered to order to meet unique requirements for analytical and medical applications.
+The Nextreme Value Chiller Series from Laird Thermal Systems offers reliable, cost-efficient temperature control.
+Based on the design for the Nextreme Performance Chiller Series, the Value line offers the same ease of use, high reliability, and low maintenance features as the Performance Series but at a lower cost through materials (brass instead of stainless steel), simpler components (single speed instead of variable speed compressor) and different control system (switches instead of sensors).
+This provides more competitive pricing to OEMs looking for a packaged solution with their instrument.
+Most importantly, the Nextreme Value Chillers can be configured and engineered to meet unique requirements for analytical and medical applications.

 The Nextreme Value Chiller Series uses high-performance, compressor-based technologies to cool equipment well below ambient temperatures and dissipate heat away from thermally sensitive equipment.
-The chiller offers a high coefficient of performance (COP) and can maintain a thermal set point with an accuracy of ±0.5°C in the supply coolant.
-Available in a footprint as small as 14.9 x 19.7 x 23.6 inches, the Nextreme Value Chiller is smaller than most conventional cooling solutions.
+The chillers from the value series offer a high coefficient of performance (COP) and can maintain a thermal set point with an accuracy of ±0.5°C in the supply coolant.
+Available in a footprint as small as 19.0 x 22.1 inches the Nextreme Value Chillers are smaller than most conventional cooling solutions.

 - Pump technology with no-wear components